Your school can help tackle climate change

 Our impact

-We currently deliver our programme to about 40 cohorts of children per school term.
+We currently deliver our programme to about 50 cohorts of children per school term.
 On average the programme reaches 26 students each time.
-So that's over 1000 students per term, plus their families.
+So that's c.1300 students per term, plus their families.

 Here are some of the questions we answer and discuss